PushOCCRP/Push-AWS-Launcher/README.md

 * [Mosh](https://mosh.org/) is automatically enabled, with the correct ports are open.
 It's great if you're on a mediocore connection.

 ### Contributing
-The Push project has been made under a Knight International Journalism Fellowship with the generous support of the International Center For Journalists and the Organzied Crime and Corruption Reporting Project.
+The Push project has been made under a Knight International Journalism Fellowship with the generous support of the International Center For Journalists and the Organized Crime and Corruption Reporting Project.

 Pull requests are awesome, please feel free to submit them.

 If you have questions, please contact me.

 Christopher Guess

 [cguess@gmail.com](mailto:cguess@gmail.com)

 [PGP Key](https://www.keybase.io/cguess)